 This 160-page hardbound book with CD tells the story of Judge Jackson of Ozark, Alabama, who in 1934 published a small book of religious songs written by and for African American shape-note singers.

-OUT OF CDs -- We have cassette tapes for $10.00.
-Possum Up a Gum Stump: Home Field and Commercial Recordings of Alabama Fiddlers compiled into a CD.
+NEW CDs for $10.00.
+We also have cassette tapes for $8.00.
+Use the drop down to select either.
+Possum up a Gum Stump: Home Field and Commercial Recordings of Alabama Fiddlers.

 The CD or cassette includes tales and songs recorded in Livingston, Alabama in 1961.
 Produced by Alan Brown.